Home Calendar About Donate Register Pay Bill E-News Contact Search

 Joined Hochstein Faculty in: 2002

-John Fetter is Music Director of the Hochstein Philharmonia Orchestra and the Hochstein Sinfonia Strings, and Director of the Hochstein summer camp String Jam: Alternative Styles for Strings.
-In addition to his work at Hochstein, he is a music teacher at Pinnacle School No. 35 in the Rochester City School District and an Instructor of Violin for the Eastman Community Music School.
+John Fetter is Music Director of the Hochstein Philharmonia Orchestra and the Hochstein Sinfonia Strings.
+He has been a member of the conducting faculty since 2002, and has also been a Suzuki and traditional violin teacher, chamber music coach, and summer camp director.
+For more than 20 years, he directed the Hochstein summer camp String Jam: Alternative Styles for Strings.
+In addition to his work at Hochstein, he is Director of Orchestras at School of the Arts in the Rochester City School District.

 While teaching at the Eastman School of Music for more than a decade, Dr. Fetter was actively engaged with music teaching in the urban community.
 He coordinated the Urban Strings partnership between Eastman and the Rochester City School District, work for which he received the University of Rochester’s Presidential Diversity Award in 2012 and the Rochester Education Foundation’s Making a Difference Award.